voedger/voedger-kb/writing-guidelines.md

 - Importance: MUST
 - Optional content: Version, author(s), date, status (draft/reviewed/final)

+### `## Abstract`

+- Importance: MAY
+- Content: Brief summary of the document's purpose and key points

 ### `## Introduction`

 - Importance: MUST
+- Content
-- Content: Brief description of the purpose and scope
+  - Brief description of the purpose and scope
+  - Detailed context and prior work relevant to the topic (background)
+  - Overview of the document structure and key sections

 ### `## Motivation`